 Yes, they each have six hundred thousand entries, so their extreme length tends to slow down the Microsoft Word spell check.
 I’m not sure how I feel about this.
 For a several-thousand-word document, this makes spell-checking slower than it might otherwise be, especially when there are lots of in-line citations with surnames that aren’t in the dictionary and aren’t ever going to be.
 But in some documents, it makes spell-checking much, much faster because, for instance, none of the taxonomic names in the document are flagged.
-I tend to look at this from more of an optimistic, long-term perspective and assume that spell-checking in Microsoft Word will get faster over the years because of increased RAM and CPU power in our computers.
+I tend to look at this from more of an optimistic, long-term perspective and assume that spell-checking in Microsoft Word will get faster over the years because of increased RAM and CPU power and the speed of solid-state drives.
 So yeah, the spell checker drags now, but it’s not a problem in every document, and when our hardware and software catch up to handle such large spell-check files, I’ll be happy I have one that’s almost seven hundred thousand entries.

 - The “#LID 1033” at the top of the US English file and the “#LID 2057” at the top of the UK English file are word processor codes for US English and UK English, respectively.
 They aren’t necessary, but Microsoft Word adds those codes to the top of .dic files when you assign them as custom dictionaries for US or UK English, so I thought it’d be helpful to go ahead and add them so your application wouldn’t accidentally use the US English file for a UK English document or vice-versa.